oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 ## Construction Principles

-The OpenEoX Core schema describes a map for well-known named transition events (like end-of-life) to dates.
+The OpenEoX Core specification describes a map for well-known named transition events (like end-of-life) to dates.
 Producers use this mapping to bind products to this minimal set of life cycle events.

 Other schemata provide models to add the data needed for product identification.